We know that certain foods can both make Hashimoto’s worse while others can potentially improve thyroid function and antibody levels.

 The list includes optimal ranges, normal ranges, and the complete list of tests you need to diagnose and manage thyroid disease correctly!

 Neu 5 Gc and its Association with Hashimoto’s Thyroiditis

 What exactly is Neu 5 Gc?

-It's a product which is primarily found in animals and one in which humans don't produce.
+It’s a product that is primarily found in animals and one which humans don’t produce.